junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 "In time, yes."
 Death tells him, flat.

-Dean wipes his eyes, breathing out.
+Dean wipes his eyes, breathing out deeply.

-"Sam is gonna hate me for this."
-He manages, not as nearly a joke as he hopes it to land.
+"Sam's gonna hate me for this."
+He mutters, not as nearly a joke as he hoped it would land.

 "What are you saying?"
 Death says, tone warning and slow.
 "Don't make the mistake."

-Dean manages a smile, decision made.
-"Think I'd stay behind for a bit, if that's okay with you, I'll catch up once I get this one thing done."
+Dean manages a small smile, his decision made.
+"Think I'll stay behind for a bit, if that's okay with you.
+I'll catch up once I get this one thing done."

-"Dean," Death presses, sounds more intimidating now.
-"You don't want this, becoming a ghost isn't what you think it's like.
-You can't bring the angel back as a living, why do you think you can achieve that as a ghost?"
+"Dean," Death presses, his voice growing more intimidating now.
+"You don't want this.
+Becoming a ghost isn't what you think it's like.
+You can't bring the angel back as a living person, why do you think you can achieve that as a ghost?"

 Dean gives him a grin.
-"Well, can't blame a man for trying.
-For one, think I'd get more time working on that.
-But I know for sure I don't want to get to whatever afterlife paradise forgetting Cas's still in the Superhell."
+"Well, can't blame a guy for trying.
+For one, think I'd get more time working on it.
+But I know for sure I don't want to get to whatever afterlife paradise and forget Cas is still stuck in Superhell."

-"Then guess I don't have to remind you how it always end up with your ghost cases with unfinished business?
-You'll get obsessive and violent about that unfinished business, at the end of the day, you're the monster to be put down."
+"Then I guess I don't need to remind you how it always ends up with your ghost cases and unfinished business?
+You'll become obsessive and violent about it, and in the end, you'll be the monster that needs to be put down."

 Dean nods, bitter, but not regretful.
-"Yeah, had read all the fine prints long ago, know the whole package.
+Resolute.
+"Yeah, had read all the fine print long ago, know the whole package.
 But if it's the price to pay to get Cas back," he shrugs, "so be it."

 "As you wish."
-Death's look still focuses on him, looking disapproving.
+Death's gaze remains fixed on him, disapproving.
 "Hope you get what you want, Dean Winchester."

-At that, Death leaves the building.
+With that, Death leaves the building.

 Dean didn't notice when Sam had left too, along with his own old body.
 The room is empty again, with nothing alive -- only half a dozen dead vampires and one dead ghost ex-hunter.

-*Great.* Dean thinks, mockingly, taking a breath -- doesn't need to anymore but old habits die hard, even if just to make the familiar motion for self-comfort.
+*Great,* Dean thinks, mockingly, taking a breath -- doesn't need to anymore but old habits die hard, even if just to make the familiar motion for self-comfort.

 He walks outside.
 The sun pierces through him, casting onto the ground without shadow.
-He examines his translucent hands and body, looking back at the no-shadow.
+He examines his translucent hands and body, glancing back at the no-shadow.

-"Got work to do."
-He sighs, casting a quick glimpse upward automatically, as if sensing a gaze from the place that exists out of his reach, as if picking up something in other wavelength from his new spiritual form without registering.
+"Got work to do," he sighs, casting a quick glance upwards automatically, as if sensing a gaze from a place that exists out of his reach, as if picking up something in another wavelength from his new spiritual form without registering it.

 <br>